 Then add the usual:

-… and you’ve got yourself a great combination to make money with pay per lead programs.
+… and you’ve got yourself a great combination to make money with pay per lead affiliate programs.

 Though a bit of fair warning – don’t go overboard with the promotions.
 The options are near endless (which is quite tempting) but overloading your audience with a constant refresh of offers could prevent your ability to build authority around a core set of offers.